AviatrixSystems/Docs/HowTos/transit_gateway_peering_with_private_network_workflow.rst

 Step 3.1.
 Deploy VPCs for Transit FireNet
 ------------------------------------------

-	- Create AWS Transit VPC and Azure Transit VNET by utilizing Aviatrtix feature `Create a VPC <https://docs.aviatrix.com/HowTos/create_vpc.html>`_ with Aviatrix FireNet VPC option enabled
+	- Create AWS Transit VPC and Azure Transit VNET by utilizing Aviatrix feature `Create a VPC <https://docs.aviatrix.com/HowTos/create_vpc.html>`_ with Aviatrix FireNet VPC option enabled

-	- Create AWS Spoke VPC and Azure Spoke VNET by utilizing Aviatrtix feature `Create a VPC <https://docs.aviatrix.com/HowTos/create_vpc.html>`_ as the previous step or manually deploying it in each cloud portal.
+	- Create AWS Spoke VPC and Azure Spoke VNET by utilizing Aviatrix feature `Create a VPC <https://docs.aviatrix.com/HowTos/create_vpc.html>`_ as the previous step or manually deploying it in each cloud portal.
 Moreover, feel free to use your existing cloud network.

 Step 3.2.
 Deploy Aviatrix Multi-Cloud Transit Gateway and HA in AWS
 -------------------------------------------------------------------